yuqian5/LetterpressCheat/README.md

-This piece of code will help you cheap in Letterpress.
+This piece of code will help you cheat in Letterpress.

 Compile using:
 	g++ main.cpp SearchEngine.cpp SearchEngine.h